 Paper📝 | Digital💻 | *Paper📝 or Digital💻 |

-* For students in 10th grade who have a strong preference for the paper & pencil test and score highly on it (above the 90th percentile or so), we would recommend that they try to sit for the paper and pencil version by the end of 2023 since it will move to the digital form in 2024.
-We plan to offer webinars beginning in 2023 to go over what the digital P/SAT means for you and your children.
+* For students in the class of 2025 who have a strong preference for the paper & pencil test, we would recommend that they try to sit for the paper and pencil version by the end of 2023, since it will move to the digital form in 2024.
+We have been offering webinars in 2023 to go over what the digital PSAT and SAT mean for you and your children.

 Final Thoughts